PKizzle/dns/cmd/testserv/README.md

 testserv is a DNS server/router, written in Go, that chains handlers.
 Each handler performs a (DNS) function.
 It architecture is identical to HTTP servers with middleware.
+The order if the handlers in the configuration determines the order in which they are executed.
+(If you know CoreDNS; you might know that has a fixed order - testserv is _different_).

 testserv is a fast and flexible DNS server.
 The key word here is _flexible_: with testserv you are able to do what you want with your DNS data by utilizing handlers.
 If some functionality is not